gui-sousa/grafana-k8s-lb/README.md

 <!-- GETTING STARTED -->
 ### Prerequisites

-* Having a local (or cloud provider) Kubernetes infrastructure.
+* Having a local (or cloud provider) Kubernetes infrastructure with at least two worker nodes;
-* Set your IP's
+* Set your IP's;
-* Make sure you have kubernetes and load balancer ports relesead in your network
+* Make sure you have kubernetes and load balancer ports relesead in your network;
-* Make sure you have docker installed
+* Make sure you have docker installed.

 ### Installation